 Effie was trapped in a cold, loveless marriage to art critic John Ruskin when artist John Everett Millais fell in love with her.
 After a legal annulment (and the humiliation of having to prove her virginity) Millais and Effie were married.
 See Pre-Raphaelite Marriages: Ruskin, Effie and Millais.
-Emma Thompson has written and starred in a movie about Effie’s marriage in which Thompson plays Ruskin’s mother.
-Dakota Fanning appears as Effie and it is currently available for streaming on Amazon.
+Emma Thompson has written and starred in a movie about Effie’s marriage in which Dakota Fanning appears as Effie.
+It’s currently available for streaming on Amazon.
 The best biography I have read about the Effie/Ruskin/Millais triangle is by Suzanne Fagence Cooper, so read it if you get the chance.

 Effie was still married to Ruskin when Millais painted her in The Order of Release

 Study of Effie Millais for ‘The Eve of St. Agnes’

 Fanny Cornforth may have been Rossetti’s truest female friend.
 Often disparaged by those close to Rossetti, she appears to have been unwavering in her loyalty.
 Her entry into his life marked a new, sensuous aspect

 to his work.
 The first and most obvious example is Bocca Baciata